April distinguishes itself by hosting the most torrid conditions in

 Sunshine

-In April, the average sunshine is 8.6h.
+In Bangkok, the average sunshine in April is 8.6h.

 UV index